-Option Description FUNCTION (Fn) SETTING Choose the Choose the roles played by the function buttons (🕮 44).
+Option Description FUNCTION (Fn) SETTING Choose the Choose the roles played by the function buttons (🗐 42).
 Choose the roles played by the up, down, left, and right buttons on the selector.
 Option Description SELECTOR BUTTON SETTING Fn BUTTON The selector buttons serve as function buttons.
 FOCUS AREA The selector buttons can be used to position the focus area.
-EDIT/SAVE QUICK MENU Choose the Choose the options displayed in the quick menu (🕮 42).
-COMMAND DIAL CETTING Choose whether the command dial controls shutter speed (S.S, the default option) or aperture (F COMMAND DIAL SETTING This option on only takes effect with lenses that are not equipped with an aperture ring.
-AE-L/AF-L BUTTON SETTING Switch the re Switch the roles of the AF-L and AE-L buttons.
+EDIT/SAVE QUICK MENU Choose the options displayed in the quick menu (🕮 40).
+COMMAND DIAL SETTING Choose the roles played by the command dials.
+AE-L/AF-L BUTTON SETTING Switch the roles of the AF-L and AE-L buttons.

-■ FOCUS RING
+OI FOCUS RING